Help us match you with local pros in your area

 Ductwork Cleaning | $376-$939 |

-Generally, it's a good idea to have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
-This also helps get your system ready for the summer and winter, when it typically sees the most use.
+Normally, it's a good idea to have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
+This also helps get your system ready for the summer and winter, when it likely sees the most use.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
+Keep your thermostat temperature as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
 Keep your roof in good shape and seal any leaks around your windows and doors to avoid letting cool air escape.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-For a 2,000-square-foot home, look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, you should look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).

-There are several ways you can make your HVAC system more energy-efficient:
+There are a number of ways you can make your HVAC system more energy-efficient: